Top Mueller Prosecutor Stepping Down In Latest Clue Russia Inquiry May Be Ending

 Lay died before he could be sentenced.
 Skilling served 12 years behind bars before his recent release.

 At the time, critics said Weissmann deployed hard-nosed tactics and a "win-at-all-costs" mentality.
-They pointed out his conviction against the accounting firm that did Enron's books, Arthur Andersen, was unanimously reversed by the Supreme Court, which cited faulty jury instructions.
+They pointed out that his conviction against the accounting firm that did Enron's books, Arthur Andersen, was unanimously reversed by the Supreme Court, which cited faulty jury instructions.

 The case helped prompt Congress to pass a new obstruction of justice statute, but it remains to be seen whether that law will prove fruitful in the ongoing Mueller probe.